 State v.
 L.D.
 (Las Vegas Justice Court, 2016)

 Our client was charged with the Nevada crime of drunk driving.
 Adam Solinger negotiated a deal where our client would complete standard DUI minimum penalties including paying a fine and attending two classes in exchange for the charge being reduced to the Nevada offense of reckless driving.
-Whereas a DUI conviction has a seven-year waiting period to be sealed, reckless driving convictions can be sealed after only two years.
+Whereas a DUI conviction has a seven-year waiting period to be sealed, reckless driving convictions can be sealed after only one year.